krsiakdaniel/portfolio-website-krsiak-cz/README-continuous-integration-deployment.md

 The website is build and deployed on Netlify.

+#### Branches and deploy contexts

+Deploy contexts are branch-based environments that enable you to configure builds depending on the context.
+This includes production and preview environments.

+- Production branch: **master**
+- Branch deploys: **Deploy only the production branch**
+- Deploy Previews: **Any pull request against your production branch / branch deploy branches**

-Build plugins:
+#### Build plugins

+The website can uses different build plugins.

 - [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) - automatically runs audit on website after every build.

-Deploys:
+#### Deploys

+You can click on the last 2 deploys to see the details.

 - [netlify.com/sites/portfolio-website-krsiak-cz/deploys](https://app.netlify.com/sites/portfolio-website-krsiak-cz/deploys)
-- You can click on the last 2 deploys to see the details.